 - Send spam email (with infected code) to your contacts

-Access and steal data
+- Access and steal data

-Completely take over your computer
+- Completely take over your computer

 Some computer viruses are designed to create mischief (like turning all of your files into pictures of squid), which is irritating, but usually manageable.
 But other viruses target financial data or aim to destroy your hard drive.

 Compare the best internet security products

 |Best parental control||$99.00/yr.||Unlimited devices||Email and social media monitoring||View Plans||Read review|

 |Best antivirus/malware software||$19.99/yr.||Protects up to 5 devices||Includes VPN and parental controls||View on Amazon||Read review|

 |Best VPN||$11.99/mo.||Works on 6 devices||5,100 servers|